braydenanderson2014/C-Arduino-Libraries/README.md

 # C-Arduino-Libraries
 This repository contains C++ and Arduino Libraries that are lightweight and easy to use.
 All libraries were created/mimicked by me and chatgpt.
 All Libraries have or will be published on Platformio.
 If you have any issues, please file a bug report.
+The libraries can be found under the lib folder.
+A big example can be found under the src folder.
+This repository is now a platformio project so you can see how you can configure a project in a way that allows you to use these libraries and test them on a platformio compatible GPIO (General Purpose Input Ouput).

 ## List of All Available Libraries ##
 1. Dictionary